Mission

 What happens when we respond to perceived threats with ‘fight-flight-freeze’ responses?
 Why is it so tempting for change-makers to generate such responses as a way of firing up our supporters?
 What are the risks of this approach – and what are the alternatives?

-How can we support people through crisis and trauma?
+How can we support people through times of loss and crisis?

 What is collective trauma and why is it so relevant to so many of the issues change-makers work on – from climate to migration to gender equity?
 And how can we help people and communities recover from experiences of trauma or loss?